DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 Now we'll likely need to adjust that speed.
 First we will set this up and then make it editable from Unity rather than our text editor.\
 To start we know that we are adding a number between -1 and 1 to our movement vector.
 Because of this we can declare a max speed and use the value from our axis to give us a ratio of that max speed.\
 Start by adding in a new `float` and call it `maxSpeed` or similar.
-We then want to mulitply our `moveTo` vector by that number.
+We then want to multiply our `moveTo` vector by that number.

 ```csharp
 void FixedUpdate() {